yxuan1996/Vite-React/README.md

 Note that we need to modify our yml file slightly to cd into our app directory.

-We modify `vite.config.js` with the name of our github repo
+We modify `vite.config.js` with the name of our current directory
 ```JS
 export default defineConfig({
   plugins: [react()],